yakovd33/HashIO/README.md

 # HashIO
-A PHP system for buying hashrate
+A PHP system for buying hashrate | Written by Yakov Shitrit | 2018